bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js14">14.
 Print All Prime Numbers in an Interval</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program prompts the user to enter a starting and ending number for an interval and then prints all the prime numbers within that interval.
+<p>This program prompts the user to enter a starting and ending number for an interval
+and then prints all the prime numbers within that interval.</p>
 <pre>
-// Prompt user for the interval let startNumber = parselnt( prompt("Enter the starting number of the interval:")
+// Prompt user for the interval let startNumber = parseInt( prompt("Enter the starting number of the interval:")
 );
 let endNumber = parseInt(prompt("Enter the ending number of the interval:"));